Grynn/zimbra-mirror/OpenID/README.txt

   You should end up with a "Success" page.
 Essentially, this step results in the "open id" being added to account's zimbraForeignPrincipal attribute.

+  OpenID Consumer tries to discover the OpendID Provider Endpoint URL using the user-supplied-identifier.
+If the discovery process fails to discover any endpoints then the user-supplied-identifier is assumed to be the OpenID Provider Endpoint URL.

 - To initiate OpenID-based login (instead of the usual username/password-based login), again browse to: